-It takes more than Monopoly to entice a teen away from a screen these days.
+These days, it’ll take more than Monopoly to entice a teenager away from their respective screens.
 Take a look at our range of games for both virtual and in-person engagement and let the good times roll.

 Coming together for some friendly competition is one of the joys of family.
-Who doesn’t love a big roast on a Sunday followed by a few hours of good-natured yelling, laughing, and cries of, “You stole my mushroom!”
+Who doesn't love a big roast on a Sunday followed by a few hours of good-natured yelling, laughing, and cries of, "You stole my mushroom!"
 (See below).
-Whatever gaming you and your teens are into – whether of the board or video variety – take a look at these tried and tested games that even teenagers will want to join.
+Whatever gaming you and your teenager are into – be it of the board and video variety - take a look at these tried and tested games that’ll even teenagers might want to join.

 Games You Can Play Over a Distance

-The physical distance that currently separates many of us from our friends and loved ones means we have all had to become creative with our socialising.
+You don’t need to be in the same house or even the same country to enjoy a bit of family game time.
 Here are some simple ideas you can play over a video call, as well as some family-friendly video games that need a laptop/PC or games console to play.

 Video Call Games:

-- Quiz Nights – Now a staple of lockdown entertainment, our preferred way to quiz is for each person to come up with 10 questions, rather than having one quizmaster host the whole event.
-This way everyone gets involved and one person isn’t doing all the work.
-If you’re stuck for interesting quiz round ideas, try these gems: ‘Guess who wrote this tweet/Facebook status’ and ‘First one to grab…’, in which everyone races to find a random household item, like a pillow or a box of tissues, and then holds it up to their camera.
+- Quiz Nights- If you're stuck for interesting quiz round ideas, try these gems: 'Guess who wrote this tweet/Facebook status' and 'First one to grab...', in which everyone races to find a random household item, like a pillow or a box of tissues, and then holds it up to their camera.
 You can even try a trivia quiz or virtual charades.

 - Pictionary - This classic gets funnier the worse you are at drawing and all you need is some paper and a pen.
 Over Zoom, this works easier without teams.
 Find a random word generator online and take turns to draw something whilst showing the camera, with everyone guessing.
 Keep going for as many rounds as you like.

-- Codenames – A board game with physical cards to move, this one does require a single quizmaster, making it ideal for uneven groups or five or more.
-The quizmaster places 25 word cards (agent ‘codenames’) on the table and the rest of you split into two teams.
-One ‘Spymaster’ from each team gives one-word clues that can point to multiple words on the grid.
-The first team to guess all their words correctly wins – but watch out for the assassin card!
+- Codenames- A board game with physical cards to move, this one does require a single quizmaster, making it ideal for uneven groups of five or more.
+The quizmaster places 25 word cards (agent 'codenames') on the table and the rest of you split into two teams.
+One 'Spymaster' from each team gives one-word clues that can point to multiple words on the grid.
+The first team to guess all their words correctly wins - but watch out for the assassin card!

 Online Video Games: